Saint of the Day – 13 June – St Anthony of Padua O.F.M. Evangelical Doctor –

 St. Anthony’s Youth & Conversion

-St. Anthony was born in the year 1195 A. D. at Lisbon (Portugal) where his father was a captain in the royal army.
-Already at the age of fifteen years, he had entered the Congregation of Canons Regular of St. Augustine and devoted himself with great earnestness both to study and to the practice of piety in the Monastery at Coimbra (Portugal).
+St Anthony was born in the year 1195at Lisbon (Portugal) where his father was a captain in the royal army.
+Already at the age of fifteen years, he had entered the Congregation of Canons Regular of St Augustine and devoted himself with great earnestness both to study and to the practice of piety in the Monastery at Coimbra (Portugal).

 The number of those who came to hear him was sometimes so great that no church was large enough to accommodate and so he had to preach in the open air.
 Frequently St. Anthony wrought veritable miracles of conversion.
 Deadly enemies were reconciled.
 Thieves and usurers made restitution.
 Calumniators and detractors recanted and apologised.
 He was so energetic in defending the truths of the Catholic Faith that many heretics returned to the Church.
 This occasioned the epitaph given him by Pope Gregory IX “the ark of the covenant.”

 Pope Gregory IX enrolled him among the saints in the very next year.
-At Padua, a magnificent basilica was built in his honour, his holy relics were entombed there in 1263 A. D. From the time of his death up to the present day, countless miracles have occurred through St. Anthony’s intercession, so that he is known as the Wonder-Worker.
-In 1946 A. D. St. Anthony was declared a Doctor of the Church
+At Padua, a magnificent basilica was built in his honour, his holy relics were entombed there in 1263.
+From the time of his death up to the present day, countless miracles have occurred through St. Anthony’s intercession, so that he is known as the Wonder-Worker.
+In 1946 St Anthony was declared a Doctor of the Church.

 St. Anthony had a book of psalms that was quite special to him.
 It was special because in those days before the printing press, books were rare and expensive.
 But it was also special because it contained many notes Anthony had made to help him in his preaching and teaching.